How Sales Management Work With Pricing Teams To Generate Profitable Sales 💲

 - Educate sales force with value-based pricing and negotiations

 The Real Situation in A Competitive Market

 It is the sales management and its salesforce that know more about the real competitive tensions and nuances in a market.
 A salesperson is a vital part of the picture.
-Generally speaking, more detailed information is formed from sales data.
+Generally speaking, you get more detailed information from sales data.
 The pricing team integrates the incoming sales data and focuses on changing trends and patterns.

 Changing Technology in Sales Management

-Changing technology has made computer analyses more powerful and mobile, it provides enormous help in measuring the performance of sales management and in allowing salespeople access centralised customer databases.
+Changing technology has made computer analysis more powerful and mobile.
+It provides enormous help in measuring the performance of sales management and in allowing salespeople access centralised customer databases.
 The data flows both ways.
-Therefore, the salesforce sends data on detailed account and competitive information to a database, and management keeps track of customer transactions and preferences.
+Therefore, the salesforce sends data on detailed account and competitive information to a database.
+Then management keeps track of customer transactions and preferences.

 The decision-makers of the business should view the sales management’s importance as technology has changed the role of the sales manager in the past three decades.
 In fact, from a tactical to a strategic point of view, it will redesign the sales force in terms of selling capacity.